By Mayo Clinic Staff

 - Changes in behavior — such as aggression, anger, hostility or hyperactivity — or changes in school performance

-- Depression, anxiety or a sudden loss of self-confidence
+- Depression, anxiety or unusual fears or a sudden loss of self-confidence

 - An apparent lack of supervision